 Cenotes are a natural phenomenon and the Riviera Maya has the majority of the worlds cenotes.
 A Cenote is a natural sinkhole created where a cave ceiling has collapsed.
 These caves were formed by the highly porous coral limestone gradually dissolving.

 Cenotes were the only source of water in the jungle for the Mayan civilization and are considered sacred by the Mayan people.
 There are reputedly over 6000 different cenotes in the Yucatan Peninsula of Mexico alone.

 As well as being a great place to swim in the warm fresh water, cenotes attract cave divers who explore the extensive labyrinth of the caves, some which have been explored for 340 km or more!

-In 2019 Scuba Diving Magazine voted the Riviera Maya the #1 place to scuba dive in the world.
+In 2019 the readers of Scuba Diving Magazine agreed with the Riviera Maya being the best destination in Mexico.
+They voted it the #1 place to scuba dive in the world.
 Cenotes are a perfect place to either explore the underground caverns, or to relax after a day in the hot sun for a restorative late afternoon swim to cap off the end to a perfect day.

 With vast tracks of tropical jungle surrounding the Caribbean ocean there are numerous opportunities for unique, and once in a lifetime wildlife adventures.

 The Sian Ka’an Biosphere an area of 5,280 km2 protected by the Mexican Government prevents development by humankind.
 It is home to 103 species of mammals and 345 species of birds, not to mention more than 1,400 species of plants.
 Among the wildlife here are pumas, ocelots and jaguars, as well as tapirs, spider and howler monkeys, white-tailed deer and white-cheeked wild boars.